bootplug/writeups/2020/downunderctf/misc/discloud/README.md

 }
 ```

 Oh no!
 We do not have access to view the secrets...

+## List service accounts

 Maybe there is another service account that has this kind of permission?
 According to the [documentation](https://cloud.google.com/iam/docs/reference/rest/v1/projects.serviceAccounts/list)
 we can get a list of all the service account for a specific project using the following request (We remember that the project name is `discloud-chal`):

 `curl -H "Authorization: Bearer ya29.c.Kn_dB1yqILFXvNzBMncPrpCALQ-4dhzfhNjIudh6ZCmaAtBNbGWzjTn9YmBSSxUDplTVcMmcuuKcw6qpK3fc68JT2BI7wrGHLcQ4mifGQ0AyVaQZGJQ1JKQxfIF015gLdNK8SeQjdQufCnXZTvWm0GirhKB7VtmheE1-r09n9khj" 'https://iam.googleapis.com/v1/projects/discloud-chal/serviceAccounts'`